louen/config-files/vim/vim.md

 `vim` rules.
 Vim is useful everywhere but it needs configuration.
 Sometimes different configurations for different use cases.
-This is mainly a doc for me as I was building the perfect vimrc for me.
+This is mainly a doc for me as I was building the perfect vimrc.

 Note : `vim -u config_file` to force the use of a given config